-Roberson’s honors include the Lila Wallace Writers’ Award and the Poetry Society of America’s Shelley Award.
+Roberson’s honors include the Ruth Lilly Poetry Prize in 2016, the Lila Wallace Writers’ Award, the Poetry Society of America’s Shelley Award, and the 2016 PEN/Voelcker Award for Poetry.
 His work has been included in Best American Poetry.

 Roberson lives in Chicago, where he has taught at the University of Chicago, Columbia College, and Northwestern University.